Rosemeis/hapla/README.md

 #	- new.chr1.ids
 #	- new.chr1.win
 ```
-Using `--medians` in `hapla cluster` outputs four extra files.
+Using `--medians` in `hapla cluster` outputs three extra files.
 A **.bcm**-file (binary cluster medians), which stores the cluster medians as *unsigned char*s, a **.blk**-file, which stores pairwise log-likelihoods between the cluster medians, a **.wix**-file with window index information.
 The files are needed to predict haplotype clusters in a new set of haplotypes.

 ### Ancestry estimation
 ***hapla admix***\
 Estimate ancestry proportions and ancestral haplotype cluster frequencies with a pre-specified number of sources (K).
-Using a modified ADMIXTURE model for our haplotype clusters.
+Using a modified `fastmixture` model for use with our haplotype clusters.
+Projection and supervised modes are also available.
 ```bash
 # Estimate ancestry proportions assuming K=3 ancestral sources for a single chromosome
 hapla admix --clusters hapla.chr1 --K 3 --seed 1 --threads 64 --out hapla.chr1